 What is one business idea that you’re willing to give away to our readers?

 What is the best $100 you recently spent?
-What and why?

 What is the one book that you recommend our community should read and why?